s0meguy1/Autotravis-Compliance/README.md

 This tool was created because clients wanted a better compliance report with specific fields, which was challenging with thousands of results.
 This was created to automate that process

 What the tool does:
-Sorts Nessus CSVs then places them into a formatted XLXS file:
+Sorts Tenable SC CSVs then places them into a formatted XLXS file:
-This tool chews through a directory of csv compliance reports, sorts by unique items, groups IP's into one cell so you do not see multiple IP's with the same issue and does some trimming of other areas to make a nicer formatted report
+This tool chews through a directory of csv compliance reports, sorts by unique items, groups IP's into one cell so you do not see multiple IP's with the same issue and does some trimming of other areas to make a nicer formatted report.

 ## Usage
 python3 AutotravisCompliance.py -d ./DIR-WITH-CSVs